 9. Banana Cabana – widely available – $9.25

-It might seem weird that someone who doesn’t so much care for bananas would feature a drink called Banana Cabana on her top 10 picks for best cocktails, right?
+It might seem weird that someone who doesn’t so much care for bananas would feature a drink called Banana Cabana on her top 10 picks for best cocktails at Disney World, right?
 True.
 But look at that drink!
 Isn’t it gorgeous?
 It’s made with a mix of mango and guava rums, as well as Creme de Banana, fruit juices, and a splash of grenadine.
 I think the mango and guava rums dilute that banana taste enough that I easily sipped away at this, my husband’s choice.
 It’s fun and fruity, though again, not too sweet.

 8. Cucumber margarita – La Cava del Tequila – $12.50

 This southwestern specialty brings together El Mayor premium silver Tequila, orange liqueur, caramelized pineapple juice, fresh basil, cucumber and agave nectar to concoct one fine margarita.
 The tastes of cucumber and basil most definitely come through and are very refreshing on the palate.
 Perhaps just a touch sweeter than I’d prefer, this margarita was moderately strong and oh so easy going down.